Why was Nero building a new palace?

-After the Great Fire of Rome in 64 AD, the Roman Emperor Nero took advantage of the space where many buildings had burned down to build himself a new palace right in the middle of downtown Rome, which he called the Golden House ( in Latin, that’s the Domus Aurea).
-We know about the Golden House in two ways.
-The Roman historian Suetonius describes it for us, and also archaeologists have found it and excavated it (and you can visit it in Rome today).
+After the Great Fire of Rome in 64 AD, the Roman Emperor Nero took advantage of the space where many buildings had burned down to build himself a new palace right in the middle of downtown Rome.
+He called his new palace the Golden House ( in Latin, that’s the Domus Aurea).

 Learn by doing: draw scenes from the Iliad and the Odyssey